podusowski/packed_vector/virtual-call-hinting/README.md

 Quick start
 ===========
-You use `cmake` to build the examples:
+You can use `cmake` to build the examples:

 ```
 cmake -B build -DCMAKE_BUILD_TYPE=Release && cmake --build build